IP Guidance

 • Power of Attorney

 A general power of attorney form may be submitted to the JPO in order to cover all future cases.
-A General Power of Attorney system is very convenient compared to a non-general power of attorney that must be executed and filed individually for each patent application.
+For ongoing patent application procedures, the use of a general Power of Attorney allows for smoother and more efficient management.

 No notarization or legalization is required for the Power of Attorney.